timoerlemans/sff-book-recommendations/SFF Books recommendations.md

 	- _Note: Robert Jordan died in 2007 while working on the twelfth book in the series.
 Fellow fantasy Brandon Sanderson was brought in to complete the series, and wrote the last three volumes based on the extensive notes that Jordan left behind._

+- Mark Lawrence

 - George R.R.
 Martin
 	- A Song of Ice and Fire, 7 books (planned, 5 released) (A Game of Thrones, A Clash of Kings, A Storm of Swords, A Feast for Crows, A Dance With Dragons, The Winds of Winter **Unreleased**, A Dream of Spring **Unreleased**) (Released 1996-?) **Unfinished**

+- Brian McClellan
+	- The Powder Mage, 3 books (Promise of Blood, The Crimson Campaign, The Autumn Republic) (Released 2013-2015)
+	- Gods of Blood and Powder, 3 books (Sins of Empire, Wrath of Empire, Blood of Empire) (Released 2017-2019)
+	- _Note: Gods of Blood and Powder is a sequel series to The Powder Mage trilogy._

+- Richard K. Morgan
+	- A Land Fit For Heroes, 3 books (The Steel Remains, The Cold Commands, The Dark Defiles) (Released 2008-2014)

 - Brandon Sanderson
 	- Elantris (Released 2005)